 When you are in an accident, you can suffer severe injuries and losses.
 You could find yourself suddenly faced with thousands of dollars in medical bills you are not prepared for, losing out on weeks or months of wages due to recovery time, and severe property damage.
 However, one type of damage that many people overlook is the emotional distress component.
 Accidents can have a severe impact on your psychological state, and you can claim compensation for your emotional distress in your personal injury claim or lawsuit.

 What Is Emotional Distress?

-When you file a lawsuit with an injury attorney or insurance claim for a personal injury, you can recover economic and non-economic damages.
+When you file a lawsuit with a Kansas City personal injury attorney or insurance claim for a personal injury, you can recover economic and non-economic damages.
 Economic damages refer to tangible, out of pocket losses involved in your case, such as medical expenses or lost wages.
 Non-economic damages, or pain and suffering, refer to the physical pain and emotional distress you suffer due to your accident.
 Emotional distress, also known as mental anguish, involves the mental harm you experience because of your injury.